okjon/jekyll-theme-chirpy/_posts/2020-10-19-Bigger-Ponds.md

 categories: [poem]
 ---

-> I wrote this for her who was starting a new job as a teacher in a new school.
+> I wrote this for her who was starting a new teaching job in a school.

 My love absconds to bigger ponds